onepanelio/core-docs/docs/reference/services/modeldb.md

 ## Using the SDK

-In order to use the verta SDK in a workspace, run this to set up the connection.
+In order to use ModelDB's SDK in a Workspace, run this to set up the connection.

 ```python
 from verta import Client